Rip Hunter: Fictional character biography

 Rip's next major appearance is within the page of 2004's Justice Society of America, where he takes members of the modern day Justice Society of America back in time to fight the villainous Per Degaton.
-Once again, Rip serves as a device that allows for time-travel, and for other heroes to travel forwards and backwards in time.
+Once again, Rip serves as a device that allows for time-travel, and for other heroes to do so.
 This version of the character returns to a sci-fi influenced costume and the use of a time bubble.
-The ramifications of being a time-traveler are explored by the writer Geoff Johns, who turns the name Rip Hunter into an alias.
+The ramifications of being a time-traveler are explored by writer Geoff Johns, who turns the name Rip Hunter into an alias.
 This is explained as being part of an attempt by the character to hide all of the details of his history, lest an enemy travel back in time and kill him as a child.

 52

 The themes of time and changes to the timeline are next explored in the weekly series 52.
 Following up from events in the Infinite Crisis mini-series, Booster Gold tries to contact Hunter.
 Booster discovers his base of operations in a time-locked concrete bunker in the Arizona desert, but when he finally manages to enter the bunker, he finds only a blackboard, a globe, and some pieces of paper filled with writings about the future.
 These papers had references to facts and events like the mortality of Vandal Savage, the last Lazarus Pit of Nyssa Raatko, and the appearances of the mysterious Supernova.
 The purpose of the blackboard was to provide clues for the readers of upcoming storylines within that series and other DC Universe titles.

-As this series progresses, more and more time-traveling characters, such as Waverider are killed by a mysterious figure who is later revealed to be Skeets.
+As this series progresses, more and more time-traveling characters, such as Waverider are killed by a mysterious figure who is later revealed to be Booster Gold's robot companion Skeets.

-Hunter finally emerges in the Bottle City of Kandor.
+Hunter finally emerges in the bottled city of Kandor.
 Working with Supernova, Hunter has been trying to put together a machine that will "fix" time before Skeets can find him.
 When Skeets attacks Kandor, Supernova turns back into Booster Gold and battles Skeets using special items gathered from the planet.
 Rip Hunter and Booster then teleport away, angering Skeets even more.
-Upon discovering Mr. Mind burrowing into Skeets' shell, Rip Hunter uses T.O.
-Morrow and the severed head of Red Tornado as bait for the Venusian worm.
-Mr. Mind metamorphoses into a nigh-omnipotent imago form, a hyperfly feeding on universes.
-Hunter then reveals to Booster Gold and Booster's ancestor Daniel Carter that the Multiverse is restored as 52 individual universes as a result of Alex Luthor's actions after he escaped his "paradise dimension".
-Mr. Mind seeks to devour every parallel universe.
-Sealing Mr. Mind in a time-rift, the multiverse is saved.
-Hunter warns the others to keep the Multiverse a secret for the time being as he eagerly prepares to explore it.
+After discovering Mister Mind burrowing into Skeets' shell, Rip uses T. O. Morrow and the severed head of Red Tornado as bait for him.
+Mind metamorphoses into a nigh-omnipotent imago form, a universe-eating hyperfly.
+Hunter then reveals to Booster Gold and Booster's ancestor Daniel Carter that the multiverse is restored as 52 individual universes as a result of Alex Luthor's actions after he escaped his "paradise dimension".
+Subsequently, the heroes seal Mind in a time rift to save the multiverse.
+Hunter warns the others to keep the multiverse a secret for the time being as he eagerly prepares to explore it.